hmxmilohax/rb3-pc/README.md

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

-* If you are planning on plugging in multiple instruments, _you must make profiles for each of them_.
+* If you are planning on plugging in multiple instruments, _you must set them on different ports_.
-* PS3 standard guitar and drum controllers _should_ be plug and play.
+* Standard PS3 guitar and drum controllers _should_ be plug and play.
 If, for some reason, they’re not, you will need to bind them as detailed below.
-* If you’re using PS3, PS4, or Wii controllers, set the “Handlers” option to “MMJoyStick.”
+* If you’re using PS3, PS4, Wii guitar and drums, or Xbox 360 drum controllers, set the “Handlers” option to “MMJoyStick.”
-* If you’re using Xbox controllers, set the “Handlers” option to “XInput”
+* If you’re using Xbox 360 guitar controllers, set the “Handlers” option to “XInput”

 Below are the buttons you should map in RPCS3’s Gamepad Settings. **[\[You can also check RPCS3’s website for reference as well\]](https://wiki.rpcs3.net/index.php?title=Help:Peripherals_and_accessories#Configuring_Instruments).**